How To Elope in Mt. Rainier National Park | 2024

 How to Elope in Mt.
 Rainier National Park & Get The Correct Permits

-Before diving into the details, it’s essential to understand the permit requirements for elopements in the park.
+This is boring but oh, so important.
 Mt.
 Rainier National Park is a protected wilderness area, and permits are necessary to ensure the conservation of this pristine environment and to manage visitor numbers.
 Here’s what you need to know:

-2. Guest Limit: Keep in mind that elopements in the park are limited to a small number of guests, typically 12 or fewer.
+3. Keep in mind that elopements in the park are limited to a small number of guests, typically 12 or fewer.
 If you plan to have more guests, consider alternative locations outside the park boundary.

-3. Specific Locations: You will need to specify your elopement location within the park when applying for your permit.
+4. You will need to specify your elopement location within the park when applying for your permit.
 Some popular locations include Paradise, Sunrise, and Tipsoo Lake.

 Ceremonies in the park may not: